Lang Lang, Victoria: Population

 In the 2016 Census, there were 1,585 people in Lang Lang.
 84.8% of people were born in Australia and 92.9% of people spoke only English at home.
 The most common responses for religion were No Religion 38.2%, Anglican 20.4% and Catholic 18.6%.

 Transport

 Lang Lang was formerly situated along the South Gippsland railway corridor that operated to its terminus at Yarram in the early 1980s and Leongatha in the mid 1990s.
 A V/Line road coach service replaced the rail service to Leongatha on 24 July 1993, running between Melbourne and Yarram.
-However, since the closure of the South Gippsland rail line with the exception of the locally run tourist railway between Nyora and Leongatha by the Kennett Victorian government on 14 December 1994, the South and West Gippsland Transport Group represented by the local council are campaigning for the rail services to be reinstated beyond the current terminus at Cranbourne by the 2020s.
+However, since the closure of the South Gippsland rail line by the Kennett Victorian government on 14 December 1994 (with the exception of the locally run tourist railway between Nyora and Leongatha), the South and West Gippsland Transport Group represented by the local council are campaigning for the rail services to be reinstated beyond the current terminus at Cranbourne by the 2020s.